Quantum computing from a mathematical perspective: a description of the quantum circuit model: Quantum Bits and Quantum Entanglement

 Thus, $\ket{0}$ and $\ket{1}$ form an orthonormal $\mathbb{C}$-basis of $\mathbb{C}^2$.
 From now on, the basis formed by $\ket{0}$ and $\ket{1}$ will be called the computational basis of a qubit.
 Nevertheless, there are other commonly used basis for the states of a quantum bit.
-An example that will come in handy later, known as the Hadamard basis in honor of French mathematician Jacques Hadamard (1865 -- 1963), is defined by
+An example that will come in handy later, known as the Hadamard basis, is defined by

 and

 It is easy to see that $\ket{+}$ and $\ket{-}$ also form an orthonormal $\mathbb{C}$-basis of $\mathbb{C}^2$, and that our generic qubit $\ket{\psi} = \alpha\ket{0} + \beta\ket{1}$ can be seen as